lmlstudio/Nota/index.md

 <script async defer src="https://buttons.github.io/buttons.js"></script>
 ## Welcome to the official page of Nota - A note taking sofware

+Say goodbye to your notebook because now you have NOTA!

 Download it here:

 Itch.io: [Link](https://lml-studio.itch.io/nota)